apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 you can use the predefined `PulsarDeserializationSchema`.
 Pulsar connector provides three implementation methods.

 - Decode the message by using Pulsar's [Schema](https://pulsar.apache.org/docs/en/schema-understand/).
+  If using KeyValue type or Struct types, the pulsar `Schema` does not contain type class info which is needed by `PulsarSchemaTypeInformation`.
+So we provide two more APIs to pass the type info.
   ```java
   // Primitive types
   PulsarDeserializationSchema.pulsarSchema(Schema);